 Walk Through Grand Central Terminal

 Grand Central Terminal is a world-famous landmark and transportation hub in Midtown Manhattan.
 With over 750,000 visitors per day; you have to stop and marvel at this historic building.
+It is literally busy all the time but that`s just part of the experience!

 Laugh Your A** Off at a Comedy Show

 A comedy show in New York City is something you have to experience.
-Grab your friends and head out for a night of laughs and drinks.
+Grab your friends and head out for a night of fun and drinks.
 There are always vendors selling last minute tickets in Times Square for $20-25 USD per person.
 If you`re in the market for some great comedy; head to Caroline’s on Broadway or the Comedy Cellar.
 The prices are a bit higher but they have top acts every night of the week.

 Eat Lunch at Chelsea Market